Treating Zolpidem Dependence

-It can be difficult to figure out whether someone you care about is struggling with an addiction, and if so, how you can best help them.
+It can be difficult to figure out whether someone you care about is struggling with an addiction and, if so, how you can best help them.
 If your loved one has a prescription for zolpidem, it can be even more difficult to identify whether there’s a problem and how to help.

 As a relatively commonly used sleeping medication, zolpidem (brand name: Ambien) is often seen as non-addictive and harmless.
-However, numerous case reports and reviews have identified that the drug can indeed lead to abuse, dependence, and severe withdrawal symptoms 2,4-6,8,10-11.
+However, numerous case reports and reviews have identified that the drug can indeed lead to abuse, dependence, and severe withdrawal symptoms.2,4-6,8,10-11

 Is Zolpidem Dangerous?

-What Are the Signs of Addiction?
+What Are the Signs of Zolpidem Addiction?

 - Showing changes in behavior such as increased depression or irritability, or conspicuously reacting to unusual experiences such as hallucinating.

-- Not remembering conversations they have had with you.
+- Not remembering conversations you have had.